mlflow/mlflow/docs/source/traditional-ml/serving-multiple-models-with-pyfunc/index.rst

 Here are some reasons to consider this design:

-- **Simplified Inference**: We will maintain a single model endpoint instead of one per model, which drammatically reduces maintanence and providioning complexity.
+- **Simplified Inference**: We will maintain a single model endpoint instead of one per model, which dramatically reduces maintenance and provisioning complexity.
 - **Reduced Serving Cost**: Endpoints cost money!
 If your hosting service charges for compute and not memeory, this will save you money.

 0 - What's in this tutorial?